ai-mbl/tracking/README.md

 # Exercise 8 - Tracking

+This exercise was created by Benjamin Gallusser and Albert Dominguez Mantes.

 ## Setup
 1. Install environment on your virtual machine (CPU-only, no GPU needed for this exercise): `conda env create -f env_dlmbl_cpu.yml`.
 1. Activate the environment: `conda activate exercise08_tracking_cpu`.